microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

 ## Notes

-- For more details see [changePassword](/graph/api/user-changepassword).
+- For more information, see [changePassword](https://learn.microsoft.com/graph/api/user-changepassword).

 ## RELATED LINKS